matcornic/hermes/README.md

     panic(err) // Tip: Handle error with something else than a panic ;) }

-// Optionnaly, preview the generated HTML e-mail by writing it to a local file err = ioutil.WriteFile("preview.html", []byte(emailBody), 0644) if err != nil {
+// Optionally, preview the generated HTML e-mail by writing it to a local file err = ioutil.WriteFile("preview.html", []byte(emailBody), 0644) if err != nil {
     panic(err) // Tip: Handle error with something else than a panic ;)